Monadic second-order model-checking on decomposable matroids: Enhanced Branch Decomposition Tree

-Matrices $C_{s}$ are of size $n*t_{1}$, with $t_{1} \leq 3t$, because of Remark \ref{dimension} on the dimension of boundary subspaces.
-The \emph{characteristic matrix} at $s$ is obtained by removing all linearly dependent rows of the matrix with Gaussian elimination.
-The result is the matrix $N_{s} = \left(N_{1}| N_{2}|N_{3}\right)$ of dimension $t_{2}*t_{1}$ with $t_{2} \leq 3t$.
-The vectors in $N_{s}$ still represent the bases of $B_{s_{1}}$, $B_{s_{2}}$ and $B_{s}$ in the same order but only carry the dependence informations.
-In fact, any linear dependence relation between the columns of $C_{s}$ is a linear dependence relation on $N_{s}$ with the same coefficients, and conversely.
+The vectors in $N_{s}$ still represent the bases of $B_{s_{1}}$, $B_{s_{2}}$ and $B_{s}$ in the same order but they only carry the dependence information.
+In fact, any linear dependence relation between the columns of $C_{s}$ is a linear dependence relation between the same columns of $N_{s}$ with the same coefficients, and conversely.
+Note that the characteristic matrix at a node is not unique.
+It depends on the choice of bases used to represent the subspaces $B_{s}$ and on the rows which have been removed by Gaussian elimination.

-\begin{definition}[Enhanced branch decomposition tree] Let $T$ be a branch decomposition tree of the matroid represented by $A$, an enhanced branch decomposition tree is the same tree with, on each node, a label representing the characteristic matrix at this node. \end{definition}
+\begin{definition}[Enhanced branch decomposition tree] Let $M$ be a $\mathbb{F}$-matroid and let $(T,l)$ be one of its branch decomposition of width $t$.
+Let $\tilde{T}$ be the tree $T$ labeled at each node by a characteristic matrix obtained by the previous construction.
+We say that $\tilde{T}$ is an enhanced branch decomposition tree of $M$ of width $t$ (enhanced tree for short). \end{definition}

-Each label can be seen as a word of size polynomial in $t$, this is the reason why we have chosen the matrix $N$ instead of $C$ which is of size linear in the matroid.
-Remark that given a matrix of size $n*m$ and a branch decomposition tree of width $t$, one can transform this tree into an enhanced tree in polynomial time.
+Each label can be represented by a word of size polynomial in $t$.
+This is the reason why the matrix $N$ has been chosen instead of $C$ which is of size linear in the matroid.
+Indeed, the labels later appear in a formula whose size must depend only in $t$.
+Note also that the leaves of the enhanced tree are in bijection with the elements of the matroid, by the same function $l$ as for the branch decomposition tree.

+Remark that, given a $n\times m$ matrix and a branch decomposition tree of width $t$, one can transform this tree into an enhanced tree in cubic time.
+The transformation of the matrix $C$ into $N$ only takes a linear time, since $C$ is of size at most $3tn$.
+Assume that the matrix $A$ we are working with has been given in the normal form $(I|X)$ where $I$ is the identity matrix.
+If not, it is always possible to compute such a normal form in cubic time.
+We must now build a matrix $C$ for each node $s$ of the tree, that is to find a base of the boundary space $B_s$.
+To do that we must compute the intersection of the vector space spanned by some columns of $A$ with the one spanned by the other ones.
+Since $A$ is in normal form and that the intersection we compute is of dimension less than $t$, it can be done in quadratic time.

-\begin{example} Here we represent an enhanced tree constructed from the branch decomposition tree of Figure \ref{fig:tree}.
-Some intermediate computations needed to find the enhanced branch decomposition tree are given below.
-One easily check that the labels $N_{s}$ of the tree are obtained by Gaussian elimination from the $C_{s}$.
+\begin{example} Figure \ref{fig:enhanced} represents an enhanced tree constructed from the branch decomposition tree of Figure \ref{fig:tree}.
+Some of the intermediate computations needed to find it are also given for illustration.
+One may check that each label $N_{s}$ of the tree is obtained by Gaussian elimination from $C_{s}$.
 Remark that, as it is a decomposition of branch-width $1$, the subspaces $B_{s}$ are of dimension $1$ and are thus represented here by one vector.

 \end{example}